ChiantiYZY/hw01-noisy-terrain/INSTRUCTIONS.md

 # CIS 566 Homework 1: Noisy Terrain

-## Programmer Information
-- Name: Chianti Yan
-- PennKey: 85100574

-## Citation and Reference
+## Objective
-The code I used to generate the terrain includes external noise functions I found online:
-- Perlin Noise
+- Continue practicing WebGL and Typescript
+- Experiment with noise functions to procedurally generate the surface of a planet

+## Base Code
+The code we have provided for this assignment features the following:
-and applies a blue distance fog to it to blend it into the background.
+- A subdivided plane rendered with a shader that deforms it with a sine curve and applies a blue distance fog to it to blend it into the background.
 This shader also provides a few noise functions that include "seed" input; this value lets you offset the input vec2 by some constant value so that you can